ajroach42/ajroach42.github.io/_posts/2019-07-20-diy-convertable-computing.md

 ## In practice

-The Pi line, through the pi 3 at least, is not powerful enough for a modern desktop.
-If you want to run a terminal, or you're willing to accept and work around the limitations of the somewhat slow CPU and limited RAM, you can do some neat stuff.
+The Pi line, through the pi 3 at least, is not powerful enough for a modern desktop and web browser.
+If you want to run a CLI/TUI environemnt, it'll do just fine.
+If you're willing to go for lighter desktop apps, it can be very snappy.
+If you want to watch youtube, expect to wait often.

 The Pi 4, I've been told, can deliver a full desktop experience.
 I'll find out if that's true soon.

-In the meantime, I recommend tempering your expectations as to the power of one of these systems.
-It is very much like using a computer from 2005 (which, lets be real, I do all the time.)

 For my modular pi rig (which features a pi0, backup battery with charging pass through, and a 10" HDMI monitor clamped to a mechanical keyboard) I mostly use it to access other machines on my network over SSH, or to access email (via Mutt) and a text editor, when real computers get to be overwhelming.
+I've used it with omxplayer to watch videos and cmus for music.
+I've used it as a mobile server and LAN, I've used it as a serial gateway for my vintage computers.

+It does what it's told, always.
+Sometimes, it's just a little slow.

-I've used a pi3 as a full desktop in the past, and as long as you don't expect much out of the web browser, it'll do the job.
+I've used a pi3 as a full desktop in the past, and as long as you don't place too many demands the web browser, it'll do the job.
 (Heck, it'll even play youtube, eventually.)